 Could your child be entitled to additional school funding?

 In our school if your child is entitled to Free School Meals (FSM) the school receives additional funding, through a programme called ‘Pupil Premium’ which we use to support pupils in the following ways:-

 The following information will help you establish whether you qualify.
-Please use the link to decide if you should apply: FSM Support for Parents

 Who can get free school meals?

 All pupils in reception, year one or year two in any primary school is entitled to ‘universal’ free school meals.
 This is not the same as ‘Free School Meals’ (FSM).

 Pupils that are eligible for free school meals receive additional funding called ‘Pupil Premium.’
 If you apply and are eligible, even if at some point your circumstances change and you are no longer eligible for the actual free school meal, school will receive the Pupil Premium funding for six years.
 Which means all the additional supported listed at the top of this letter will continue for the next 6 years.
 (Or, whilst your child is at our school).

 Pupils in Reception, Year 1 and Year 2 can also apply for FSM (even though they get universal free school meals), and are encouraged to do so, as this will grant the Pupil Premium funding and FSM benefits to the pupil, alongside the universal free school meals.

 However, you have to apply to see if you are eligible, as you will not automatically get the additional support.

 You may be eligible for free school meals if you get: